melvinmt/early-reader-app/README.md

 # Early Reader

-A mobile app implementing the **DISTAR-based methodology** from *"Teach Your Child to Read in 100 Easy Lessons"* by Siegfried Engelmann, combined with **spaced repetition** learning algorithms and a touch of AI.
+A mobile app implementing the **DISTAR phonics methodology** pioneered by Siegfried Engelmann, combined with **spaced repetition** learning algorithms and a touch of AI.

 ## ✨ What Makes This Special